Sunday, February 22, 2026

 Shape the Democratic Party from Within: Attend Your Local Caucus

-Lasting progress requires "inside/outside pressure" of activism.
+As our Senator Elizabeth Warren says: real change requires "inside lobbying and outside pressure".
 While Indivisible and its allies lead the "outside" game with street action and calls to shift public opinion, we must also show up to change the Democratic Party from the "inside".

 This month, your local Democratic Town Committee is holding its caucus.
 This is where we bridge the gap between the street and the state house: